-For continuous maximum cooling, push the blue button until 16°C (60°F) is shown in the display window.
-The EATC will continue maximum cooling (disregarding the displayed temperature) until a warmer temperature is selected by pressing the red control.
+For continuous maximum cooling, push the temperature control until 16°C (60°F) is shown in the display window.
+The system will continue maximum cooling (disregarding the displayed temperature) until a warmer temperature is selected by pressing the temperature control.

-For continuous maximum heating, push the red button until 32°C (90°F) is shown in the display window.
-The EATC will continue maximum heating (disregarding the displayed temperature) until a cooler temperature is selected by pressing the blue control.
+For continuous maximum heating, push the temperature control until 32°C (90°F) appears in the display window.
+The system will continue maximum heating (disregarding the displayed temperature) until a cooler temperature is selected by pressing the temperature control.